 Here’s an example of the employee newsletter we wrote for Golden Corral.

 It’s true.
 Several of us are ink-stained wretches.
-Margot Lester, Peter Andersen and Taylor Sisk write for traditional media outlets, even in the age of dwindling column inches.
+Margot Lester & Taylor Sisk write for traditional media outlets, even in the age of dwindling column inches.

 Our client list includes The Los Angeles Business Journal, Playboy, Click and the International Cinematographers Guild Magazine.